gfarfanb/gfarfanb.github.io/_posts/2017-09-28-Welcome-to-Way-of-the-Developer.md

 After picking any roadmap you need to dominate a large list of technologies, for example, for Back-End Roadmap you need to know any tool for package management, frameworks, testing, debugging and profiling, web servers, authentication, containers, storage, search engine and API management.
-Plus to the previous list you need to know about... wait? more? yes, more, Does not make sense?.
+Plus to the previous list you need to know about... wait! more? yes, more, Does not make sense?

 Actually exists a lot of references about [every programmer should know](https://github.com/mr-mig/every-programmer-should-know), or about [software developer skills](https://simpleprogrammer.com/2016/07/18/technical-skills-software-developer/),